The Parkhill Community

-Mike Crepeau, PE, is a member of Parkhill’s Environmental Practice.
+Mike Crepeau, PE, is a Senior Associate and member of Parkhill’s Environmental Practice.
 He has over 20 years of experience and is Parkhill’s expert on regulatory monitoring and compliance for state and federal air, groundwater, and surface water quality standards.
 His responsibilities include managing of environmental monitoring projects, landfill gas and groundwater sampling/reporting, groundwater monitoring training, and water quality statistics.

 Mike is a New Mexico Environment Department Qualified Groundwater Scientist and is responsible for NPDES compliance and air quality (Title V) regulations for our private and public sector clients.
 Mike is responsible for successfully completing and receiving regulatory approval for the final cover construction projects for 11 closed New Mexico landfills, and he developed the NMED-approved C/PC Plans for an additional 12 active sites.

 Director of Design Technology

 Shane Danley, AIA, is an Associate and the Director of Design Technology.
 Shane leverages his passion for innovation in architectural design technology to strategically drive processes throughout Parkhill.
 He is experienced in developing schematic design, coordinating fundraising, completing construction documents, and providing administration services.

 Shane has worked on many projects from schematic design through construction, including the Brown Secondary Building at Midland Christian School, renovation of the First Presbyterian Church Midland, and multiple renovations and additions to the campuses of Midland College, Midland International Air and Space Port, and Trinity School of Midland.

 Shane has served as both the Emerging Professionals Director as well as President of AIA West Texas.
 He is currently a member of the board of directors for Casa De Amigos Midland, serving as the Chair of the facilities committee.